coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 # Installation

 > [!NOTE]
 > As of latest Helm version (`v3.14.0`), users might experience warning multiple warning messages during the installation about following:
+>
 > ```
-> index.go:366: skipping loading invalid entry for chart "otel-integration" "<version>" from <path>: validation: more than one dependency with name or alias "opentelemetry-collector"
+> index.go:366: skipping loading invalid entry for chart "otel-integration" \<version> from \<path>: validation: more than one dependency with name or alias "opentelemetry-collector"
+>
 > ```
+>
->This is due to a recently introduced validation bug in Helm (see this [issue](https://github.com/helm/helm/issues/12748)).
+> This is due to a recently introduced validation bug in Helm (see this [issue](https://github.com/helm/helm/issues/12748)).
 This does not affect the installation process and the chart will be installed successfully.
 If you do not wish to see these warnings, we recommend downgrading your Helm version.

 First make sure to add our Helm charts repository to the local repos list with the following command: